Shreyash216/Artificial-Intelligence---Problem-Solving-Assignment-GitHub-Submission-/README.md

 This project is submitted as academic coursework at SRM Institute of Science and Technology, Tiruchirappalli.
 Free to use for educational purposes.

 2) Interactive Game AI (Tic-Tac-Toe System)

+🎮 Tic-Tac-Toe AI

+👨‍💻 Algorithm Used

+Minimax Algorithm

+📌 Description

+This project is a Tic-Tac-Toe game where a human plays against an AI.
+The AI uses the Minimax algorithm to always make the best possible move.

+🎮 How It Works

+- User plays as X
+- AI plays as O
+- User enters positions from 1 to 9
+- AI automatically responds with the optimal move

+🔢 Board Positions

+1 | 2 | 3
+4 | 5 | 6
+7 | 8 | 9

+▶️ How to Run

+Run the file using:
+python Tic-Tac-Toe.py

+⚙️ Features

+- Smart AI using Minimax
+- Prevents invalid moves
+- Simple and easy to play